CRA Vulnerability Handling: CVD, Updates, Remediation

 Summary

-• Annex I Part II is the engineering specification for vulnerability handling under the CRA, applicable to every manufacturer for every product with digital elements.
+• Vulnerability handling is an engineering operating model every CRA manufacturer needs for every product with digital elements.

 • Eight numbered duties: identify (with SBOM), remediate without delay, test regularly, publicly disclose fixed vulnerabilities, operate a CVD policy, facilitate vulnerability reporting, distribute updates securely, deliver security updates free of charge.

-• Free of charge is non-negotiable: security updates must be provided free under Annex I Part II point 8, with the only carve-out for tailor-made products to business users.
+• Free of charge is non-negotiable: security updates are free by default, with a narrow carve-out for tailor-made products supplied to business users.

-• The CVD policy is mandatory, not optional: Annex I Part II point 5 makes coordinated vulnerability disclosure a CE-marking obligation, not a best practice.
+• The CVD policy is mandatory, not optional: coordinated vulnerability disclosure is part of CE-marking readiness, not a voluntary best practice.

-• Vulnerability handling runs throughout the support period defined in Article 3(20) and Article 13(8); the minimum is five years from market placement.
+• Vulnerability handling runs throughout the support period; the minimum is five years from market placement unless the expected product-in-use period is shorter and disclosed.

-• Vulnerability handling is not Article 14 reporting: handling is the day-to-day engineering process; reporting is the 24h/72h/14d cadence triggered only by actively exploited vulnerabilities or severe incidents (see CRA Article 14 reporting).
+• Vulnerability handling is not urgent regulatory reporting: handling is the day-to-day engineering process; reporting starts only for active exploitation or severe incidents.

 8 duties